If you’ve considered launching a machinery and equipment import/export business, here’s where to start.

 Laws and legal documents when transferring large sums of money into the US

-Risks and how to avoid them
+Risks to avoid

 Unpredictable shipping logistics